gethin101/GG-Battle-robot/README.md

 - PLA axe
 - 3D printed chassis
 - 5V buck converter
+- Magnets for top & bottom chassis connection

-**I believe my project will cost around £70 so I reckon it will be Tier 3**
+**I believe my project will cost around £70 so I reckon it should be Tier 3**

 ---